codeforgebelgrade/release-tracker-demo/README.md

 API endpoints that will allow the user to manage the releases.

 The application uses [PostgreSQL](https://www.postgresql.org/) as the database.
-Before you start, you will need to create the database and update the connection string and other database properties in the `application.settings` file.
+Before you start, you will need to create the database and update the connection string and other database properties in the `application.properties` file.
 I won't cover database setup here, but I will provide the SQL needed to create the database once you have installed PostgreSQL on your machine.
 Here is the SQL script: